Blantas/san-andreas-loadremoval-for-livesplit/README.md

 * Add support for 2.00 version.

 Known bugs:
-* Game pauses after ALT-TAB'ing straight from the game.
-Solution: NEVER alt-tab while in game (Open pause menu first, then alt-tab).
 * If games doesn't use LOAD_MODELS_NOW function to load stuff, the script doesn't always detect loads.
 * Lag might pause the timer even though no stuff is being loaded (?).